dbl-works/terraform/iam-policy-for-taggable-resources/README.md

 # Terraform Module: IAM - Attribute-based access control

+You can test policies for IAM users: https://policysim.aws.amazon.com/home/index.jsp

 IAM authorization strategy that defines permissions based on AWS tags - project and environment

 This only need to applied once in the organization level